-However, communally- or group-managed areas under extensive ”Type of Hectares” disaggregates, such as conservation landscapes or rangeland, can be reported under this indicator under the association-applied category under the Sex and Age disaggregate.
-Association-applied would be applicable for landscapes where communities or organizations develop and adhere to policies regarding management, harvest, protection, etc.
+Additionally, rangelands, conservation/protected areas, and freshwater or marine ecosystems under the ”Type of Hectares” disaggregate that are communally- or group-managed , can be reported under this indicator.
+These cases should be reported in the association-applied category under the Sex and Age disaggregate.
+Association-applied would be applicable for landscapes where communities or organizations develop and adhere to policies regarding management, harvest, protection, etc..
+Only extensive agriculture-related management practices and technologies should count as association-applied, and not association-applied management practices and technologies on crop lands, cultivated pasture, or aquaculture.